UrbanStrategies/site-launch-checklist/README.md

-# DataMade Site Launch Checklist
+# Urban Strategies Council Site Launch Checklist
 A checklist of miscellaneous tasks to do before launching a public website.

 ## Usage